ZM-J/R22SM5/README.md

 # R2 2 SM5
 This is a simple Python script which can transform a R2Beat-style note (XML file) to a corresponding [Pump-It-Up](www.piugame.com)-style [Stepmania 5](www.stepmania.com) (SM file) note.

+## Special attention

+Official R2Beat notes use `encoding="euc-kr"` in XML head as default, which cannot be accepted by this script.
+Change it to `encoding="utf-8"` manually beforehand.

 ## Limitations

 1. This simple script cannot deal with those R2Beat steps containing key sound effect.
 Key sound effect will be ignored.